shirleyahn/CAS_Code/README.md

 * num_balls_limit: maximum number of macrostates in the simulation.

+* separate_radii_flag: either equal to 0 or 1.

+   0: off.
+1: on. we have different radii for each collective variable.

-* radius: radius of the Voronoi cells.
+* radius: radii of the Voronoi cells. this will be a list if separate_radii_flag = 1, otherwise just a single number.

 * num_walkers: number of walkers per macrostate.